About American Fishing

 Standard bullet: This bullet kind of behaves as you would expect, it fires towards the position you aimed at, has constant speed and if it hits a fish, both the fish and the bullet disappear.

-Managing to hit a fish with this type of bullet grants you +1 score and removes 1 bullet from your magazine.
+Managing to hit a fish with this type of bullet grants you points up to 5 points, depending on how deep the fish is swimming and removes 1 bullet from your magazine.
 Additionally, you gain +1 combo per hit, more about this in the "Combo" section below.
 Shooting with this ammunition has a rather low cooldown between each shot.

 Piercing bullet: This bullet works differently; you can think of it as high risk - high reward.